+Canada's guidance on alcohol & health

+Men/Women

-i Lower risk drinking guidelines To reduce long-term health risks, never exceed weekly limits.
+To reduce long-term health risks, never exceed weekly limits.
+2 units

-units units To reduce injury and other harms, never exceed daily limits and adjust your drinking according to the setting.
-4 units 3 units
+To reduce injury and other harms, never exceed two drinks and adjust your drinking according to the setting.
+2 units

 Do not drink when

-- operating vehicles or tools
+operating vehicles or tools

-- taking medicine or other drugs
+taking medicine or other drugs

-- dealing with health problems
+dealing with health problems

-- making important decisions
+making important decisions units

-- providing care to others
+providing care to others

-- before breastfeeding
+before breastfeeding

 The safest option during pregnancy or when planning to become pregnant is to not drink alcohol at all.

-Alcohol can harm physical and mental development in young people.
+Alcohol can harm physical and mental development in young people .
 Delay drinking until late teens and with parental guidance.

-Young adults are encouraged to adopt lower daily limits.

-Men

-Women